Dun Karm Psaila

-Carmelo Psaila, better known as Dun Karm (Żebbuġ, 18 October 1871 – 13 October 1961) was a Maltese priest, writer and poet, sometimes called 'the bard of Malta'.
-He is widely recognised as the Maltese national poet.
+Carmelo Psaila, better known as Dun Karm Psaila (18 October 1871 – 13 October 1961) was a Maltese Roman Catholic priest, writer and poet, sometimes called the "bard of Malta".
+He is widely recognised as the Maltese national poet and as the lyricist for the Maltese national anthem (L-Innu Malti).

 Life

+Carmelo Psaila was born in Żebbuġ on 18 October 1871.
 He was educated at the seminary between the years 1885 and 1894 and then proceeded to study philosophy in 1888 and theology in 1890 the University of Malta.
-He was ordained priest in 1894.
+He was ordained as a priest in 1894.
 From 1895 to 1921 he taught various subjects at the seminary: Italian, Latin, English, arithmetic, geography, cosmography, ecclesiastical history and Christian archaeology.
 In 1921 he was appointed assistant librarian at the National Library of Malta and in 1923 director of circulating libraries, a post he held till his retirement in 1936.